structure pakistan armed forces

 The history of Pakistan’s Air Force is also marked by the actions of gallant officers.
 In 1959, on the eve of Eid-ul-Fitr, an Indian Air Force English Electric Canberra was shot down in Rawat by Flight Lieutenant M. N. Butt and Flight Lieutenant M. Yunis.

 Apart from this, many officers have represented Pakistan’s Air Force internationally.
-One such distinguished personality is that of Flight Lieutenant Muhammad Waseem Khan who won the Clarkson Aerobatic Trophy in UK for “All Purpose Instructors’ Course in 1948.
-The next year, Flight Lieutenant Fawad Shahid Hussain scored the first position in the “Pilot Attack Instructors’ Course” at Central Gunnery School at Leconfield and later set a Commonwealth record in the air-to-air shooting.
+One such distinguished personality is that of Flight Lieutenant Muhammad Waseem Khan, who won the Clarkson Aerobatic Trophy in the UK for the “All Purpose Instructors’ Course” in 1948.
+The next year, Flight Lieutenant Fawad Shahid Hussain scored the first position in the “Pilot Attack Instructors’ Course” at Central Gunnery School at Leconfield and later set a Commonwealth record in air-to-air shooting.

-Currently, Zaheer Ahmed Babar Sidhu, the Air Chief Marshal, is the highest ranking officer in the Pakistan Air Force.
-He has been awarded various awards; the most prestigious among them are Nishan-e-Imtiaz (Military), Hilal-e-Imtiaz (Military), Sitara-e-Imtiaz (Military), Tamgha-e-Imtiaz (Military) and Turkish Legion of Merit.
+Currently, Zaheer Ahmed Babar Sidhu, the air chief marshal, is the highest-ranking officer in the Pakistan Air Force.
+He has been awarded various awards; the most prestigious among them are Nishan-e-Imtiaz (Military), Hilal-e-Imtiaz (Military), Sitara-e-Imtiaz (Military), Tamgha-e-Imtiaz (Military), and the Turkish Legion of Merit.